elliotperviz/cmms/md/neb/README.md

   ```
   This indicates the obvious advantage of running parallel simulations on more powerful machines (such as supercomputing clusters) which have many more available CPU cores (and threads) and much more memory.

-  According to the LAMMPS documentation on NEB, it is always use more than 4 replcias for an accurate estimate of the activation energy corresponding to a transition.
+  According to the LAMMPS documentation on NEB, it is recommended to always use more than 4 replicas for an accurate estimate of the activation energy corresponding to a transition.

 - Inspect the output files